USS Buchanan (DDG-14): 1972 combat

 Buchanan departed for the western Pacific on 17 February 1972 with Kitty Hawk and Everett F. Larson.
 She returned to combat duty off Vietnam on 17 March 1972.
 On 30 March, the People's Army of Vietnam (PAVN) launched the Easter Offensive, sending invading forces to attack multiple locations in South Vietnam.
 In response, the U.S. initiated Operation Freedom Train, to strike targets in southern North Vietnam and the invading forces.
 On 1 April, Buchanan, in concert with guided missile destroyer Joseph Strauss provided gunnery support to cover the withdrawal of the South Vietnamese 57th Regiment from Firebase Gio Linh, near Ðông Hà.
 The position fell into the enemy hands where it remained for the duration of the war.

 As the PAVN advanced, attention shifted to the defense of Ðông Hà on 2 April.
 On the ground, Captain John W. Ripley, USMC, an advisor with the 3rd Vietnam Marine Corps Battalion, coordinated NGFS along with 1st Lt.
 Joel Eisentein, USMC, commander of Air Naval Gunfire Liaison Company 1–2.
 The offshore task force provided one hour of sustained fire on two bridges being used by enemy troops to push back allied forces.
 In the heat of battle, Capt.
 Ripley sighted four enemy amphibious light tanks, Soviet-made PT-76, moving along the Cam Lo riverbank east of Ðông Hà.
 Ripley called in the coordinates to the task force.
 Buchanan and her compatriots quickly shifted their fire on to the new targets with great results.
 According to Ripley, "we could see them burning clearly.
 My counterparts, the marine battalion commander and the tank battalion commander, were both observing this superb display of naval gunfire.
 When the tanks were hit and burning, both were surprised and elated in seeing the potential of naval gunfire.
 I was to receive many requests for naval gunfire by the Vietnamese after this attack."
-Ripley sent a letter to the skipper of the Buchanan, CDR William James Thearle, on 8 September 1972 describing the NGF support received during the operation.
+Ripley sent a letter to the captain of the Buchanan, CDR William James Thearle, on 8 September 1972 describing the NGF support received during the operation.